codysnow87/CS6620_CodySnow/README.md

 1. Ensure docker and python are installed on your system
 2. From the root folder of the repository, run the script `run_tests.sh` via the command `sh run_tests.sh`
-3. The docker container will build and launch
+3. The docker-compose file will build and launch the docker containers

-You should see output indicating which tests passed/failed in the terminal output.
+4. The test container will execute its tests against the app container and then exit

-For manually testing APIs, I've included a Postman collection in the root of the repo called `Call REST API.postman_collection.json`.
+5. The docker-compose file will tear down the containers

-- The caller must POST a name first, which is saved by the app.
-Calling GET without calling POST with a name first will result in an error.
-Once the name is stored, calling GET will return a greeting.
-Calling PUT with an updated name allows updating the name.
-Calling the DELETE API will wipe the stored name.
+You should see output displaying test outcomes in the terminal output.

 ---